Ireland or Scotland: Where Should I Go?

 Things to do in Ireland

 Ireland’s lively capital Dublin is a wonderful melange of history, culture and nightlife.
 History buffs can delight in visiting the GPO Witness History Museum.
 Telling the story of the pursuit of Irish independence through special effects, soundscapes and heartfelt testimonials, this exhibit is sure to be a rewarding experience for any traveller.
 For a spot of culture, head to Trinity College’s Old Library.
 One of Dublin’s cultural gems, the floor-to-ceiling bookcases here transport visitors to a bygone era.
 After a day filled with culture, there are few better ways to spend the night than in one of Dublin’s many live music bars.
-The city streets come alive on St Patrick’s Day, but remain full of fun and frolic year round.
+The city streets come alive on St Patrick’s Day, but remain full of fun and frolics year round.

 Northern Ireland’s Belfast is a city famed for its historic heritage.
 From the Titanic Quarter to traditional bread making workshops, there is something for everyone.
 At the Titanic Belfast attraction, visitors can delve behind the Irish slipways where this infamous ship was built.
 For heritage lovers, Belfast Castle is worth a visit; dating from the 1860s, this castle offers sweeping views over a wealth of natural, archeological and historical wonders.
 For travellers who want to experience the Ireland of times gone by, a bread making workshop on the shores of Belfast’s County Down is unmissable.
 At the end of the class, you’ll be able to indulge in soda bread, potato bread and wheaten bread alongside a selection of local gins.